Autodesk/synthesis/contribution.md

 **Expand FIRST Support**
 FIRST control systems and essentials like sensors, cameras, various motors, etc. would greatly increase simulation support.
 Learn more about [contributing development here.](#How-to-Contribute)

-Perhaps also mention that people can submit a PR to contribute to existing modules or new modules if they believe it would be beneficial to ship with the official release.
-We'd have to evaluate if it's worthy of course.
 ### Beta Testing
 Help us try and break Synthesis!
 At the end of summer development, we provide a Synthesis beta for users to test and sometimes in exchange for your time we offer incentives to users.